chriswilliamstrombone/Stock_Analysis/README.md

 ## Challenges

-- I had issues nesting the j loop into the i loop, and increasing the ticerIndex count within the two loops.
+- I had issues nesting the j loop into the i loop, and increasing the tickerIndex count within the two loops.

 - I also had a divide by zero error because I mislabeled "tickerStartingPrice" in the j loop to just "StartingPrice"